Chi-Chi (Dragon Ball): Reception

 Chi-Chi is a somewhat divisive character who is disliked by a section of the Dragon Ball franchise's audience.
 Some commentators believed that the character had potential based on her early appearances as she was originally depicted as a tough but angry female fighter, but she was later developed as a stereotypical housewife, overprotective mother, and nagging woman archetype instead.
 Megan Peters from Comicbook.com described Chi-Chi as "misunderstood", while Monique Jones from Syfy identified the cause of the character's negative reception to Toriyama's lack of interest in the proper character development of certain DBZ women of the franchise, and argued that she deserved to be better written.
 She has been cited as a responsible adult and empowered female character who introduces a sense of maturity to her family dynamics and to the franchise, despite also being criticized for fighting only to keep both her husband and son out of failing normal lives, rather than allying herself with her family to help fight the threats of the world.
+In 2016, Chi-Chi was voted third cutest Chinese girl in anime and video games (out of twenty) with seventy-three votes by Japanese fans in a survey conducted by Goo Ranking, a fan poll site.

 Chi-Chi is a popular subject for cosplay activities by Dragon Ball fandom.

-Her original appearance as a child wearing a revealing two piece swimsuit costume has been scrutinized by commentators for not being age appropriate.
+Her original appearance as a child wearing a revealing two piece swimsuit costume has been scrutinized by some commentators for not being age appropriate.